miracle.fyi

 Is it really free?

 Yes.
 No trial, no upsell, no premium tier sitting behind the feature you actually want.
-If that ever changes you'll hear it from us first, and your writing leaves with you.
+If that ever changes you'll hear it from us first, and your data leaves with you.

 On a server we pay for, encrypted, tied to your Google account.
-You can export the whole archive — every goal, every journal entry — as plain text, any day, with one click.
+You can export the whole archive — every goal, every journal entry, every to-do — as plain text, any day, with one click.
 We don't sell it.
 We don't train on it.

-Why does writing the same thing eighteen times a day work?
+Why does writing the same goal eighteen times a day work?

 Because attention is the scarce resource, not information.
-Writing by hand, repeatedly, at fixed times of day, is older than any app and more durable than motivation.
+You already know what would make you more money.
+Writing it by hand, repeatedly, at fixed times of day, keeps it in front of the part of your brain that picks what to do next.
 It also takes about four minutes.

 What happens if I miss a day?